Religion, psychology share methods for reducing distress, study finds

-Category: Environment Hits: 2Religious people facing life crises rely on emotion-regulation strategies that psychologists also use, a new study finds.
+Category: Environment Hits: 4Religious people facing life crises rely on emotion-regulation strategies that psychologists also use, a new study finds.
 They look for positive ways of thinking about hardship, a practice known to psychologists as 'cognitive reappraisal.'
 They also tend to have confidence in their ability to cope with difficulty, a trait called 'coping self-efficacy.'
 Both have been shown to reduce symptoms of anxiety and depression.

 Read more https://www.sciencedaily.com/releases/2021/01/210108111046.htm